JoelBeau/thermo-database/README.md

 ## Notice
 This project is meant to run as a containerized application using Docker, on a Linux distribution.
 Right now, it is not meant to be run on Windows or MacOS.
 If you have suggestions for making it work on those systems, please let me know.

-## Prerequisites
+## Dependencies
 - Docker
 - MySQL
 - Python 3
-- Python libraries: mysql-connector-python, pandas
+- Python libraries: mysql-connector-python, pandas, mysqlclient